na4zm/Yorha-GameLibrary/README.md

 ## Contributing

-Pull requests are not welcome! this is a mini-Project for college and it is complete and no further update is not in work.
+Pull requests are not welcome! this is a mini-Project for college and it is complete and no further update is in work.

 ---

-## 📄 License
+## License

 This project is licensed under the [MIT License](LICENSE).